Alex Pagulayan: Professional career

-Not many pool players in the Philippines excel at or even play straight pool.
+Few pool players in the Philippines play straight pool.
 For a number of years, Jose Parica and Efren Reyes were the only known Filipino players to have made a of 100 or more.
-However, at a demonstration match at the 2006 Derby City Classic in Kentucky, Pagulayan made a high run of 130, the second-highest of the event.
-This made him the third known Filipino player to have run of 100 balls in straight pool competition.
+At a demonstration match at the 2006 Derby City Classic in Kentucky, Pagulayan made a high run of 130, the second-highest of the event.
+This made him the third known Filipino player to have made a run of 100 balls in straight pool competition.

 In 2007, Pagulayan won the World Summit of Pool nine-ball championship held at the Riviera Casino in Las Vegas, Nevada.
 American Shane Van Boening defeated Pagulayan earlier in the event, 11-4, but the veteran Pagulayan came back from the losing bracket of the double-elimination tournament chart by beating fellow countrymen Francisco Bustamante and Warren Kiamco, only to face Van Boening in the final round.
-The semi-finals as well as the final matches were recorded by ESPN for future broadcast, and the final match between Pagulayan and Van Boening was a race to 7.
+The final match between Pagulayan and Van Boening was a race to 7.
 Pagulayan shot out with a strong lead, 4-1, but Van Boening managed to tie the score at 5-5.
 However, after Pagulayan him, resulting in a loss of game for Van Boening, Pagulayan advanced and captured the title in the final game, ending the match at 7-5.

-On May 11, 2008, Pagulayan defeated Mika Immonen in the Matchroom Sports production of the World Pool Masters in a thrilling final match held at the Rivera Hotel and Casino in Las Vegas, Nevada.
+On May 11, 2008, Pagulayan defeated Mika Immonen in the Matchroom Sports production of the World Pool Masters in a final held at the Rivera Hotel and Casino in Las Vegas, Nevada.
 In the race to 8, Immonen maintained a strong lead against Pagulayan with a score of 6 to 3, but due to an illegal break when he failed to send the required number of balls past the headstring, Pagulayan took advantage of this error by winning the next three games in a row, with the eventual title going to Pagulayan.
-"I feel like I did when I won the World Championship," said Pagulayan flexing his biceps and performing a running man dance for the cameras directly after sinking the 9 ball for the match win.
+"I feel like I did when I won the World Championship," said Pagulayan.
 "I think I've finished in every place here except first," he said.
 Pagulayan was a finalist in the 2006 World Pool Masters, but lost to German Ralf Souquet.